Last updated on March 15th, 2021 at 12:57 am

 One of the joys of having a garden is seeing the butterflies take wing among the flowers.
 By adding a few new plants to your backyard you may attract up to 50 different types of butterflies, says landscape architect Katherine Dunster, designer of the Gosling Wildlife Gardens at the University of Guelph, Ontario.

 Butterflies, like the honeybee, are excellent pollinators and will help increase your flower, fruit and vegetable production.
-The secret to successful butterfly gardens lies in providing a wide variety of flowers and shrubs.

 By Jane Lake